sifrr/sifrr/README.md

 * * *

-> sifrr is a set of tiny, customizable, independent libraries for creating modern and fast webapps.
+> sifrr is a set of tiny, customizable, independent libraries for creating modern and fast webapps using JavaScript.

 ## Repository Info